SheenLian/JAVA_detailed_Learning/README.md

    ////encapsulation(http://brevitaz.com/encapsulation-example-benefits-java/)////"the interface to a class should reveal as little as possible about its inner workings"
 6. data structure(Vector, Stack, Hashtable(Dictionary), Enumeration, Bitset
 7. generics <E>
+8. networking client and server (low level). example from tute. doesn't work as smooth as Python networking